 By Frank Synek

-My name is Frank and I am planning a one of a kind challenge in the effort to raise money for Reverse Rett and Meningitis Now, both charities are very close to my heart.
+My name is Frank and I am planning a one of a kind challenge in the effort to raise money for Reverse Rett.
+A charity very close to my heart.
 My aim is to travel to the Arctic circle and attempt to spend a month alone in the wilderness using only survival skills to survive.
 During the four weeks I will be in the Arctic, I will be trying to follow a trail, building my own shelter from raw materials as I go and hunt/fish for food while gathering my own water.
 All I will have with me is a good set of clothes, shoes, sleeping bag and the essentials to survive such as fire-starting equipment and a compass etc.